 Book the bus with Brazilia as they have really comfy seats that go right back!
 I got lots of sleep and no bad back.
 If you do travel through the night though be warned they crank the AC up so be sure to wrap up warm!

-If you do have the time though take a bus in the day.
+If you do have the time though take a bus during the day.
 I actually missed my flight (oops) so I had no choice.
 But I was so glad I did with these views!
 Although after 10 hours I was feeling a little crazy…

-Tips for taking the bus:
+Tips for taking the bus from Bogota to Medellin:

 - Make sure you have some layers as it can get cold with the AC

 - Bring snacks and plenty of water… I didn’t and had to survive on a packet of Oreos!

 - You will only stop once…so go easy on the water

 The best way to book your bus from Bogota to Medellin is through GuateGo.
 They do charge a small booking fee to cover their expenses, but it makes life so much easier!
 You can check the times and book your bus to Medellin ahead of time without having to go to the bus station the day before.
 Or if you prefer you can just turn up and get a ticket.
 You can check the times and prices of the Bogota to Medellin bus here.